tonethar/IGME-230-Fall-2019/projects/project-1.md

-# Project 1 - Tutorial Web Site
+# Project 1 - Tutorial Web Site - Deliverable A

+***Note: The requirements for this deliverable are the basic layout and content - we will do most of the styling and responsiveness later.***

 ## I. Overview
 - You are going to be building a responsive (mobile/tablet/desktop friendly) content-driven web site.
 - The content will be a *tutorial* of your creation.
 Here's wikipedia's definition - ***A tutorial is a method of transferring knowledge and may be used as a part of a learning process.
 More interactive and specific than a book or a lecture, a tutorial seeks to teach by example and supply the information to complete a certain task.***